Miguel Asín Palacios: Ibn Masarra

 Due to a lack of extant works by Ibn Masarra of Córdoba available to Asín, his book treats the general context of the School and teachings of early Muslim mystics in al-Andalus.
 Asín discusses the Batini, the Mutazili, the Shi'a, the Sufi, the Greco-Roman mystic Plotinus (205–270), and Pseudo-Empedocles in particular.
 Mentioned several times by Asín is a perspective he favored: eastern Christianity's early influence on the young religion before Islam's arrival in the west.
 Asín infers that Ibn Masarra's school influenced Ibn al-Arif (1088–1141) of Almería.
 This Ibn al-'Arif became the focus of an emerging Sufi circle later called the muridin.
-His followers spread out over al-Andalus, but they became too strong in the opinion of the governing power; they were variously suppressed by the Almoravids who then ruled al-Andalus from Marrakech.
+His followers spread out over al-Andalus, but they became too strong in the opinion of the governing power; they were variously suppressed by the Almoravids who then ruled al-Andalus from Marrakesh.
 Asín then discusses the influence of the school on Jewish figures of al-Andalus, for example, Judah ha-Levi (c.
 1085 – c.
 1140), and in particular on Solomon ibn Gabirol (c.
 1021–1058), known in Latin as Avicebron.
 Ibn Gabirol wrote in Arabic the book Fons Vitae which still survives.
 It apparently shows clear neo-Platonic references to the school of Ibn Masarra.

 Asín points to the impact of these Muslim and Jewish thinkers of Spain regarding medieval Christian theology, for example, the long drawn-out struggle between the Aristotilean ideas of Thomas Aquinas (1225–1274) and those of Duns Scotus (1266–1308).
 Asín's dogged research, on the persistent influence of Ibn Masarra's school of mystical philosophy, leads him to follow its tracks eventually to Ibn 'Arabi (1165–1240), as well as to Ramon Lull (1233–1315) and to Roger Bacon (c.
 1214 – c.
 1294).
 Later another scholar would find evidence that may link the school of Ibn Masarra to the philosopher of light [al-Ishraq] and mystic of Iran, Suhrawardi (c.
 1155–1191).
 Asín's 1914 Abenmasarra y su escuela established a lasting influence on subsequent scholarship.